PacketFire/packetfire_site/content/post/internal-boot2root-writeup.md

 ]
 ```

-Luckily this gave me a username, `admin`, which I decided to start a hydra attack against while I investigated other vectors.
+Luckily this gave me a username, `admin`, which I decided to attempt to bruteforce while I investigated other vectors.

 ### Bruteforcing the admin wordpress user
-I pulled the post-form fields from burpsuite and crafted a hydra attack using the `rockyou.txt` wordlist for password parameters before stepping away to pour a cup of coffee.
+I pulled the `wp-login` post-form fields from burpsuite and crafted a hydra attack using the `rockyou.txt` wordlist for password parameters before stepping away to pour a cup of coffee.

 ```
 root@kali:~/ctf# hydra -l admin -P /usr/share/wordlists/rockyou.txt 10.10.215.86 http-post-form '/blog/wp-login.php:log=^USER^&pwd=^PASS^&wp-submit=Log+In&redirect_to=http%3A%2F%2Finternal.thm%2Fblog%2Fwp-admin%2F&testcookie=1:is incorrect'